menach123/dsc-mod-3-project-online-ds-ft-090919/Question2.md

 #### Test analysis
 The null hypothesis is that the tested distribution is normally distributed, and the alternative hypothesis is that the distribution is non-normal.
 A p values threshold is 0.05.

 The p values for the bootstrap order data are below 0.05, so they are non normal.
-Bootstrapping will need to be use
+Bootstrapping will need to be used.

 ```python